NEO vs. Moodle

 Outdated design: The Moodle interface is somewhat old-fashioned and clunky compared with what is expected of modern web applications.
 Although the Moodle UI can be customized, most Moodle sites tend to be dry, text heavy, and uninspiring.

 Ease of use: Many schools that use Moodle have to run training courses for their staff in order to use it effectively.
 Because of the extended learning curve, users won’t be able to fully enjoy the benefits of the system right from its implementation which can decrease the product's perceived usefulness among early adopters.

 Studies show that institutions are moving away from self-hosted solutions, because they require substantial investments to cover server costs, storage and maintenance.

-It is a far better solution to get an LMS that looks good right out of the box, has integration with variety of tools, it is easy to implement, easy to use, and it comes with low initial costs.
+It is a far better solution to get an LMS that looks good right out of the box, has integration with variety of tools, is easy to implement, easy to use, and comes with low initial costs.
 Here are a few reasons why cloud-hosted is better than self-hosted solutions:

-Cloud hosted solutions offer a predictable cost over time, they have a smaller upfront investment and they don’t require additional hardware investments.
+Cloud-hosted solutions offer a predictable cost over time, they have a smaller upfront investment and they don’t require additional hardware investments.

 Self-hosted solutions may have a reduced initial price, but the institution must also pay for associated hardware, maintenance, and more.

 In the case of Cloud-hosted solutions, data security is in the hands of the vendor.
 Cloud-hosted solutions have strict data security standards to protect your data.

 In the case of Self-hosted solutions, the institution is in charge of protecting their own data.
 This might cause issues if institutions are not up to date with data security protocols.